belazr/JackieBlue/README.md

 - Hook NtUserBeginPaint
 - Queue user APC

+For further details regarding the launch methods see the included header files of the EasyWinHax library.

 It is also able to unlink a module entry from a processes loader data table, so it is harder to detect the injected DLL when using LoadLibrary injections.
 For manual mapping no loader data table entry is created anyway.

-For further details regarding the launch methods see the included header files of the EasyWinHax library.
+Further it is able to duplicate a handle to the target process from another process instead of creating a new process handle.
+This option is available for both injection methods and module unlinking.

 The x64 binary is able to handle x86 as well as x64 targets.
 This project was created for personal use, learning purposes and fun.
 # Screenshot